xavipolo/home-automation/PZEM-004T-V3/README.md

 - PZEM-004T-100A: measuring range 100 A

-# Installation requierements
+### Installation requierements

 - Python (tested with Python 3.7.4 64 bits windows 10)
 - Install minimalmodbus library (tested with 1.0.2)

-    pip3 -U install minimalmodbus
+    pip3 install -U minimalmodbus

+Copy PZEM004TV3.py to your python project.

-# Usage
+### Usage

 This python class allow to control the device.

 Find the COM port where your PZEM-004T v3 device is connected

-Create an instance and test it by calling the test function.
+Create an instance specifying the port, the slave address (default 1) and whether you want to activate debugging (which will generate traces of the input/output communications)

+    from PZEM004TV3 import PZEM004TV3

     mydev = PZEM004TV3('COM7', 1, False)

+Call methods or try it calling test method.

     mydev.test()

 The console will print out standard readings every 5 seconds: